 There are regular guided tours and demonstrations of leather crafts, and a lively programme of events and activities throughout the year, including changing exhibitions.
-Please click here to see our latest programme.
+Please click here to see the latest programme.

 The museum boasts beautiful gardens planted with trees and shrubs traditionally used in the tanning of leather good and the museum shop specialises in Walsall-made leathergoods at discounted prices.

 Tuesday – Saturday 10am – *5pm (*Oct – Mar 4pm)